morph-l2/morph-doc/docs/how-morph-works/general-protocol-design/1-rollup.md

 - Blockinfo : Essential information from each block.

 The batch submitter continues fetching and reconstructing blocks until it processes a block with a BLS signature, indicating the batch point has been reached.
-The reconstructed block da is used to construct a batch, which contains:
+The reconstructed block data is used to construct a batch, which contains:

-- lastBlocknumber : The number of the final block in the batch
+- lastBlocknumber : The number of the final block in the batch.
 - Transactions : Encoded transactions within the batch.
-- BlockWitness : Encoded blockinfos, utilized for zkProof
+- BlockWitness : Encoded blockinfos, utilized for zkProof.
 - PreStateRoot : The stateRoot before the batch is applied.
 - PostStateRoot : The stateRoot after the batch is applied.
 - WithdrawalRoot : L2 withdrawal Merkle tree root.